imgeng/imageengine-gatsby/README.md

 # gatsby-plugin-imageengine

-This is a plugin for [GatsbyJS](https://www.gatsbyjs.com) that allows you to seamlessly integrate ImageEngine into your Gatsby workflow.
+This is a plugin for [GatsbyJS](https://www.gatsbyjs.com) that allows you to seamlessly integrate [ImageEngine](https://imageengine.io) into your Gatsby workflow.

 It includes functionality to make it easy to use external CMS (e.g.: `Contentful`, `Sanity.io`), static `File` assets created through `gatsby-plugin-filesystem`, and others, allowing them to be used directly with `Gatsby` components such as `GatsbyImage` and `ImageEngine engines`.

-Helpers to build your own urls and ImageEngine related functionality along with components are also exposed in order to provide flexibility in our you organise your assets and how you deal with including them in your final webpages/content.
+Helpers to build your own urls and ImageEngine related functionality along with components are also exposed in order to provide flexibility in how you organise your assets and how you deal with including them in your final web pages/content.

 ## Index: